How Quiet Do Suppressors Really Make a Firearm?

 Hollywood Myth, or a Tool for Complete Silence?

-Suppressors have long been portrayed in movies as tools that make guns whisper-quiet, like you’re letting the air out of a bike tire.
-In reality, they don’t completely silence a firearm — they reshape its sound (but they still are very effective).
+Suppressors have long been portrayed in movies as tools that make guns whisper-quiet, like you’re letting the air out of a bike tire, making them referred to as “silencers“.
+In reality, these attachments do not completely silence a firearm — they reshape its sound to make it quieter (but they still are very effective).
 Rather than turning a gunshot into a faint puff, suppressors reduce its harshness, control recoil, and make shooting far more comfortable and less damaging to your hearing.

 Our team at Heresy Design is going to break it down.